Goal Setting with Kids: 4 Things You Can Do Today

 Let your kid make their own goal; don’t try to make them work toward a goal that you secretly want them to achieve.
 Having a goal that makes them excited to work on and achieve is crucial.
 Don’t put restrictions on what they can and can’t dream of achieving.

-You can grab a journal for your child here!
+You can grab a journal for your child here or Shop Below!